-PROFESSIONAL IMPROVEMENT GUIDELINES (PIC-FORM 1)Deadlines for filing (PIC Form 1): October 15th, January 15th, May 15th
+PROFESSIONAL IMPROVEMENT GUIDELINES (PIC-FORM 1) Deadlines for filing (PIC Form 1): October 15th, January 15th, May 15th

-APPLICATION FOR COURSE APPROVA L DATE:
+APPLICATION FOR COURSE APPROVAL L DATE:

 (Original and TWO copies)

 NAME: POSITION:

-NAME: (please print)
+NAME:(please print)

 SCHOOL:

 I hereby apply for approval of the following coursalary schedule for teachers.
-I understand that creamprovement Committee receives official notice refer to the 1995 revised guidelines for successful edit will not be awarded until the Professional s of the successful completion of this course.
+I understand that cr.
+Improvement Committee receives official notice refer to the 1995 revised guidelines for successful edit will not be awarded until the Professional s of the successful completion of this course.
 (Please

 INSTITUTION:

 COURSE NUMBER:

 COURSE TITLE:

 Anticipated Credits:

 Beginning Date: Finishing Date:

-Course Description: (from college / universit ty catalog)
+Course Description: (from college / university ty catalog)

 For use of PIC

-Signature of applicant (Submit original and TWO agrics)
+Signature of applicant (Submit original and TWO copies)

-(Submit original and TWO copies)

 Date received by PIC:

-Do not submit transcript until ready for land e change.
+Do not submit transcript until ready for land